keeganmjgreen/green_airliner/docs/source/5_feasibility_studies.rst

     Fuel              Energy Density (MJ/L)    Density (kg/L)     Specific Energy (MJ/kg)
     ―――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――
-    Jet A1                          34.7*      0.804 (at 15°C)                       43.2
+    Jet A1                          34.7       0.804 (at 15°C)                      43.2
     ―――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――
-    GH₂ at STP                       0.0128    0.00008988                           142.0
+    GH₂ at STP *                     0.01005   0.00008988                          119.93
-    GH₂ at 345 atm                   4.41      0.03105                                  "
+    GH₂ at 345 atm *                 3.472     0.03105                                  "
-    GH₂ at 691 atm                   8.82      0.06209                                  "
+    GH₂ at 691 atm *                 6.943     0.06209                                  "
-    Cryo-compressed H₂              12.496     0.088                                    "
+    LH₂ *                            8.497     0.07085                                  "
-    LH₂**                            8.491     0.07085                              119.8
+    Cryo-compressed H₂ *            11         0.088                                    "
     ―――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――
     Li-ion                      0.90–2.49      0.360–0.954
                                Mean: 1.70      Mean: 0.657                           2.57
     LiPo                        0.90–2.63      0.36 –0.95
                                Mean: 1.77      Mean: 0.66                             2.7

-    * Lower Heating Value (LHV)
+    * The energy density and specific energy specifically use the Lower Heating Value (LHV).

-    ** As can be seen by the energy density of GH₂ at 691 atm being slightly higher than that of LH₂, while the converse is true for the density, figures are approximate.
+..
+TODO why LHV used

 Jet A1 fuel is practical, besides the unfortunate fact that it is extremely inexpensive per liter, because it has both a good energy density (34.7 MJ/L) and specific energy (43.2 MJ/L).
-LH₂ has a much higher specific energy (119.8 MJ/kg) but a much lower energy density (8.491 MJ/L).
+LH₂ has a much higher specific energy (119.93 MJ/kg) but a much lower energy density (8.497 MJ/L).
 Both Li-ion and LiPo have poor energy densities and specific energies; note that their mean values have been taken to be conservative, although using one value or another for the Li-ion and LiPo energy storage media matters little as their energy densities and specific energy do not compare to jet A1 and LH₂.

 The A320ceo can carry up to 27,200 L, or 21,900 kg, of jet A1 fuel.
 For the purposes of studies, it is assumed that the fuel capacity of the A320ceo will not be modified (though the energy storage media, with which it is filled, will be).
 The AT200 can carry up to 5,000 L or 1,500 kg of cargo---depending on whether the volume or the mass of the cargo is the limiting factor.
 It is also assumed for the purposes of the studies that no significant additional volume or weight will need to be carried by either the airliner or the UAV to support different fuels (which does not necessarily hold true for fuels such as LH₂).